ntnu-ai-lab/EvoLP.jl/docs/src/man/algorithms.md

 # Algorithms

 EvoLP provides some basic built-in algorithms to get you started.
+All algorithms are built for **minimisation**.

 ## Evolutionary Algorithms (EA)